 Cons: You’re gonna have a few crumbs burrowed in those seat nooks and crannies.
 C’est la vie.

 Bottom line: The best buy for your money and won’t hurt your eyes.

-With its serious functionality and sleek, modern design, this is a well-designed, quality stationary chair that’s easy to clean – and it will last for years.
+With its serious functionality and sleek, modern design, this is a well-designed, quality stationary chair that’s easy to clean and will last for years.

 Pros: Possibly the coolest thing about this chair is its “pneumatic lift,” which is not an illness but a cool magical feature that allows you to position the chair at the table’s exact height by pressing a button with your foot.
 No tools!
 Entry and exit are easy since the tray pops off (chair comes with an extra).
 Neat-freaks rejoice: the one-piece seat is super satisfying to clean since there’s nowhere for crumbs to burrow.
 Tray is dishwasher-safe.

 Cons: Pricey and not foldable for easy stowage and transport, though can be easily wheeled from one room to another.

 Bottom line: If you like a modern, Jetsons-tinged aesthetic and have a little money to spend, this piece is a good one that won’t let you down.

 Another nice-to-look-at piece with high quality design – and a dose of Scandinavian flair.